loophp/nix-php-composer-builder/README.md

 ### Step 1

-Add this input to your flake:
+Add the input of this flake to your own flake:

 ```nix
 {